Human Rights

 <Human rights risk map>

-Among the high-risk human rights risks, we have identified those that we believe are particularly relevant to our business as "risks that require high priority for action."
-While continuing with the current measures, we will promote efforts to reduce risks throughout the entire supply chain.
+Among the high human rights risk items, we have identified those that we believe are particularly relevant to our business as items that require action.
+While continuing with the measures we have taken so far, we will promote efforts to reduce risks throughout our entire supply chain.

 Human Rights Risk Map